scilus/tractoflow_documentation/source/pipeline/profiles.rst

 ``fully_reproducible``
     When this profile is used, all the parameters will be set to have 100% reproducible results.
     This profile consist to set multi-thread parameters to be fully reproducible [Theaud20].

+``cbrain``
+    When this profile is used, Nextflow will copy all the output files in publishDir and not use symlinks.